 VO2 max from Nonexercise Data

 This calculation of VO2 max using non-exercise data (George 1997) can provide a useful initial estimate of an athlete's Vo2max.
-The data required to predict an athlete's VO2 max is Gender, Weight, Height, Physical Activity Rating and Perceived Functional Ability for one and three miles.
+The necessary data to predict an athlete's VO2 max is Gender, Weight, Height, Physical Activity Rating and Perceived Functional Ability for one and three miles.

 Analysis of the test result is by comparing it with the athlete's previous results for this test.
 It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's VO2 max.